-For the past few years I have noticed that my interest in the business side of art has increased, which led to facilitating professional practices for artist training workshop across the state.
-My interest stemmed from my own studio practice to running my gallery as well as multiple conversations over the years with artists via social media.
+For the past few years I have noticed that my interest in the business side of art has increased, which led me to facilitate professional practices for artist training workshop across the state.
+My interest stemmed from my own studio practice to running The Frank Juarez Gallery as well as participating in multiple conversations with artists via social media.

-One area of interest is living in the digital age.
+To best navigate this so called ‘art world’ it is important to become effective practitioners of living in the digital age.
 How can we use online platforms and resources to our advantage?
-For most artists, Instagram has been a medium of choice, but is that enough to communicate to others about what we do as artists?
-What is it that we want to share?
+For most artists, Instagram has been a platform of choice, but is that enough to communicate about what we do as artists inside our studios?

 How do we know if what we are doing to self-promote is effective?
 Do we focus on one way to share information or do we include other ways?
-Are we willing to dedicate precious time for something like this?
-I find it that when we communicate in 3’s, we tend to reach more of our diverse audience, which some our audience follows us on multiple platforms.
+Are you willing to dedicate time for something like this?
+I find it that when we communicate in 3’s, we tend to reach more of our diverse audience, which some our audience may follows us on multiple platforms.